-Stop by and pick up one of their delicious, made-from-scratch blondies, breakfast pastries, soft pretzels, and cookies.
+Stop by and pick up one of the café’s delicious, made-from-scratch blondies, breakfast pastries, soft pretzels, and cookies.
 Thirsty?
-They’ve an espresso, a latte, or a daily-drip brew (hot or cold) just for you!
+There’s an espresso, a latte, or a daily-drip brew (hot or cold) just for you!

 Note: You must present your name tag in order to use the weight room.

 Bill Brayton’s large wall sculptures, made from locally sourced, steam-bent white oak and a lightweight hybrid concrete of his own devising, are a form of architectural drawing in space.
 Curves, lines, shapes, and joints cast shadows, conjure forms, and imply motion through their interaction with the gallery’s shifting light.
 Inspired in part by Polynesian nautical stick charts, early navigational aids that mapped ocean swells, the sculptures in the gallery take their titles from wind names drawn from a range of cultures.
 In dialogue with these large sculptures are Naomi Darling’s small, multi-plate etchings in which the artist layers historical maps and geological surveys of the Connecticut River Valley and Long Island Sound, with markers of her own movement and memory in and through each region.
 Both artists’ work allude to forms of geographic navigation and how we orient ourselves in space through personal, historical, and cultural systems of knowledge and meaning.